You must have a National Insurance number to make NIC. This guide explains how the National Insurance number online application works.

 HMRC give a National Insurance number to those who have the right to study or work in the United Kingdom.
 Those who live in the UK should get their NI number shortly before they turn 16 years old.
 This is an automatic process as a rule.

 Call the National Insurance helpline number if you did not get a one and you are between 16 and 20 years of age.
-Use the Jobcentre Plus application line if you are over 20 and did not get a National Insurance number.
+Use the Jobcentre Plus application line to apply for benefits if you did not get a National Insurance number.

 Several government organisations need to know your unique National Insurance number.
 It will get used by: